top of page

 2.4 Extracting Shoreline by using Water Radiometric Index

-Out of the 41 beaches surveyed by National Centre for Sustainable Coastal Management (NCSCM) in the popular beach state of Goa, 21 beaches, including my selected Area of Interest - Anjuna Beach, were found to be suffering from sand erosion.
+Out of the 41 beaches surveyed by NCSCM in the popular beach state of Goa, 21 (including my Study Area - Anjuna Beach) were found to be suffering from sand erosion.

-Video 5: Extracting Shoreline by using a Water Radiometric Index on Sentinel-2 Optical Imagery using SNAP (V4 of 7)
+Video 5: Extracting Shoreline by using a Water Radiometric Index on Sentinel-2 Multispectral Imagery using SNAP (V4 of 7)

 00:00 - Video #.4 Headline